 - To be an interdenominational, cell-based, multi-congregational church of believers in our community who practice authentic Christian community.

 - To be a place where people searching to know God are welcomed and taught Biblical principles and relevant Christian community.

 - To develop a loving and caring Christian community effecting a global impact for Christ through its local, regional, and international outreach.

 - To be the premier seeker-driven, community church in the state.

-- To become a premier multi-cultural, soul winning, disciple-making church in the are, renowned worldwide for our commitment to missions and our passion for excellence, service, and team work.
+- To become a premier multi-cultural, soul-winning, disciple-making church in the area, renowned worldwide for our commitment to missions and our passion for excellence, service, and team work.